Tuesday, September 16, 2014

 Rebecca offers Amanda a hand of friendship.
 Presumably after this flashback ended, Rebecca taught Amanda how to luxuriously bathe like a lady.
 Yep, they were both all naked and soapy.

 ...and George Lucas here is still alive?
 I guess Luther spared him.
 If I were an evil immortal, I'd never spare mortals who have a grudge against me.
-Much like Endgame characters, they aren't bound by The Rules.
+Much like Highlander: Endgame characters, they aren't bound by The Rules.
 There's nothing stopping this guy from shooting Luther and taking his head.

 Another flashback, as we find the boorish and crude Young Duncan milling about for food like a barn animal.